QinXiaodong/GCMBO-FC/README.md

 The MATLAB files and their descriptions are as follows:

 Fitness.m:
-The fitness function based on Fisher criterion
+The fitness function based on Fisher criterion.

 FisherScore.m:
 The function calculating the Fisher score for whole feature subset.